NicholasMoser/gnt4.online/docs/scon4_all_changes.md

           - 1G: First hit lifts on block, second hit pushes on block
           - 2G: Second hit hard knockdown
 - 4B charged:
+    - Loses guard frames if it charges
     - 1G: 3x guard damage
     - 2G: Instant guard break
 - 4A window is increased
 - Act4A cannot be subbed at all (TODO: Was this ever possible?)
 - 4B(B) high crush from 13-36
+- 8B
-- 8B first hit lifts on block
+    - First hit lifts on block
+    - Faster endlag on hit
 - 8A has more block damage
     - Made strong on block
+    - Knee hitbox slightly bigger (1G+)
     - In gates:
           - 1G: Has an initial hit on the way up
           - 2G: Untechable bounce on the second hit
+- JB
-- JB has slighty adjusted launch direction and slightly more lift
+    - Has slighty adjusted launch direction
+    - Slightly more lift
+    - Hitboxes made slightly bigger
 - JY:
     - 0G: Nothing
     - 1G: Normal Air throw